Project Alexandria banner

 Alexandria is intentionally minimal in scope and maximal in ownership.
 Rather than relying on third-party email providers or off-the-shelf webmail clients, every layer of the stack — from mail delivery to the user interface — is built and controlled here, on this server.

-Like the other projects on this platform, Alexandria follows a strict separation of concerns: the mail engine handles protocol-level operations, the API layer bridges backend and frontend, and the interface renders only what the backend provides.
+Like the other projects on this platform, Alexandria follows a strict separation of concerns: Hera handles protocol-level operations, the API layer bridges backend and frontend, and the interface renders only what the backend provides.
 No magic.
 No hidden state.
 Everything explicit and traceable.

 Technical Architecture